FerrenaAlexander/assignment-1/README.md

 wget http://eaton-lab.org/pdsb/iris-data-dirty.csv
 ```

-I used both less and zless on both files.
-The test.fastq.gz is currently gzipped and therefore unintelligible.
+I used zless and less on each file respectively.
+The test.fastq.gz contains sequencing reads with four lines of information per read, including metadata, the actual sequence bases, and read quality for each base.
 The iris-data-dirty file appears to be a comma-separated data matrix, containing numbers in the 4 columns and the species name in the 5th; there are several NAs in the number columns and several misspellings in the species column.

 ## Section 2: clean data.